clariusdev/solum/specifications.md

 To subscribe to the Wi-Fi Published characteristic, one can write 0100 to the characteristic's Client Characteristic Configuration Descriptor (CCCD), allowing the probe to send out notifications to the connected program.

-The format of the read back text from the characteristic is as follows:
+The read back text from the characteristic is in YAML format (note that strings may or may not have quotes).

 If the probe is still booting up and the Wi-Fi network is not yet ready:
 ```